Angelina Jolie Isn’t Having A Meltdown Amid Her Divorce From Brad Pitt [Debunked]

 “By turns tearful, remorseful and abusive, Angelina Jolie’s behavior toward Brad Pitt has grown frighteningly erratic since she split from him — and it’s dragging Brad down,” a source told Star magazine, according to a report by Gossip Cop on January 14.

-Angelina Jolie filed for divorce from Brad Pitt on September 19 after just 2 years of marriage and a short time later, he was accused of being abusive towards at least one of their children.
+Angelina Jolie filed for divorce from Brad Pitt on September 19 after just two years of marriage and a short time later, he was accused of being abusive towards at least one of their children.
 However, after weeks-long investigations by the FBI and the Los Angeles Department of Child and Family Services, the charges against the actor were dropped.

 Since Angelina Jolie and her actor husband parted ways, she has maintained full physical custody of their children, Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and twins Vivienne and Knox, 8, and over the holidays, she was seen in Crested Butte, Colorado.